Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 So you get six hookers to a bevy over in Europe, but only four hookers to a bevy in the United States of America.

-So we'll try and establish for you, because there is some doubt about this, and I know that uh George Soros' stenography pool uh uh are on the alert for factual errors from right wing hate radio.
+And I know that George Soros' stenography pool are on the alert for factual errors from right-wing hate radio.

-I don't want to get short chained.
+I don't want to get short changed.

 I'm very naive.

-Yeah, that's right that's right.
+Yeah, that's right.

-A half rack or a full rack, says uh H.R.
-He's obvious he's a metropolitan, he's in New York, so he them they're more on top of the uh bevy of hookers down there, uh, metaphorically speaking.
+So they're more on top of the bevy of hookers down there, metaphorically speaking.

-You know what was the other totally lame aspect of that State of the Union thing, by the way.
+You know what was the other totally lame aspect of that state of the union thing, by the way?

 I mean, this isn't even his idea.